Sunishka-Sharma/Sunishka-Sharma/README.md

 - 🎓 B.Tech in CSE (Gold Medalist) from Indraprastha Institute of Information Technology, Delhi (2020-2024)
 - 👩‍💻 Member of Technical Staff at Adobe (Illustrator GenAI Engineering Team)
 - 🔭 Space enthusiast and former President of Astronuts, the astronomy society of IIITD
-- 🚀 PR and Communications member at the Space Generation Advisory Council supporting the UN Programme on Space Applications
+- 🧠 AI and Computer Architecture specialist with experience in both hardware design and neural network optimization
 - 🌱 Philosophy enthusiast with perfect GPA in all philosophy electives
-- 💡 Passionate about the intersection of technology, ethics, and AI alignment
+- 💡 Passionate about the intersection of AI alignment, hardware acceleration, and systems optimization

 ## Professional Experience